Kisrawan: Punitive campaigns

 In the aftermath of the Crusader withdrawal from the Levant, the mountaineers of the Kisrawan frequently blocked the coastal road between Tripoli and Beirut and harassed passing Mamluk troops.
 The Mamluks launched a punitive campaign against them in 1292.
 It was led by Baydara, the viceroy of Egypt, the second highest-ranking official in the sultanate, after the commanders of Damascus expressed reticence fighting the experienced mountaineers in the region's narrow passes.
 Baydara was defeated and was able to withdraw his men only after bribing the Kisrawani chiefs.

 When the Mamluks were routed by the Mongols of the Ilkhanate at the Battle of Wadi al-Khaznadar near Homs in 1299, the mountaineers attacked and robbed Mamluk troops in their panicked flight through the Kisrawani coastal roads and the road between Beirut and Damascus.
 The Mamluks reasserted their position in the Levant in 1300 and took punitive action against the Kisrawan.
 Under the Damascus governor Aqqush al-Afram, the Mamluks routed the Kisrawani warriors and imposed heavy penalties on the inhabitants and their leaders.
-Kisrawani rebel activity resumed within a few years and Aqqush led a final, large-scale campaign against the mountain in 1305.
+Kisrawani rebel activity resumed within a few years and Aqqush led a final, large-scale campaign against the mountaineers in 1305.
 Hundreds of fighters were slain and the Mamluks destroyed numerous villages, churches and vineyards, while massacring and displacing many of the inhabitants.

-The Alawites of the Kisrawan were particularly hard hit in the 1305 campaign and thereafter disappear from the historical record.
+The Alawites of the Kisrawan were particularly hard hit in the 1305 campaign and thereafter disappeared from the historical record.
 Many Shia Muslim families were relocated to Tripoli and were permanently displaced from the coastal area.
 They remained the majority population in the Kisrawan, but their numbers never recovered.
-The Maronites also suffered significantly, but the displacement of Shia and Alawite communities eventually paved the way for Maronites from northern Mount Lebanon to resettle in their place.
+The Maronites also suffered significantly, but the displacement of Shia and Alawite communities eventually paved the way for Maronites from northern Mount Lebanon to settle in their place.